.So, you have a fantastic looking website. You have built a solid brand and you have a great product to sell.

 Pinterest is an image sharing social media platform with over 200 million active monthly users.
 Fairly recently it started to allow users to add affiliate links to their pins.
 Like any social media channel it’s important to build up your reputation through interesting content.
 Pinterest seems to work best promoting clothing, printables and e-books.

 Success can be achieved on Youtube by adding affiliate links in your video descriptions.
 You can also add links in the actual videos with annotations.
 An annotation is basically an overlay with an ad that tends to appear towards the end of video.
 Or it can be added at a relevant section of the video.

 Youtube is the second biggest social media platform in the world with over 2 billion active monthly users.
 Make some great helpful video content, add your affiliate links and find out if this is the platform for you.

 Should you do affiliate marketing?

-For a merchant, affiliate marketing can be a slow burner.
-We have looked at some good networks and programs that help you set things up but you still have to put the work in to get results.
-Some businesses feel that just having a program is enough and they can sit back and watch the money come in.
+For a merchant, this marketing strategy can be a slow burner.
+We have looked at some good networks and programs that will help you set things up.
+But you still have to put the work in to get results.
+Some businesses feel that just having a program is enough.
+They think they can sit back and watch the money come in.
 This is far from the truth.
 You have to reach out to bloggers and influencers.
-The incentives have to be there to make it worth their time.
+Incentives have to be offered to make it worth their time.

 It’s also important to keep your promotional material and ideas fresh.
 Seasonal campaigns, special offers etc all have to be designed and made available to affiliates.
 If you can keep on top of your program then you have a great chance of making affiliate marketing work for you.

-As a publisher affiliate marketing is a no brainer.
-Sign up to a program (or several), add links to your web pages or social media pages and earn some cash.
+As a publisher, affiliate marketing is a no brainer.
+Sign up to a program (or several).
+Add links to your web pages or social media pages and earn some cash.
 As long as you provide good relevant content people will click on your links.
-Just remember not to be spammy and its good practice to add a disclosure.
+Just remember not to be spammy.
+And its also good practice to add a disclosure.